 WHAT IS NEUROENDOCRINE TUMOR AND CARCINOID CANCER?

 Neuroendocrine Tumors (NETs) is a “catch-all” category for a group of solid tumors that arise from neuroendocrine cells, which are cells that release hormones in response to a signal from the central nervous system.
+In the medical community they may also be referred to as NENs (neuroendocrine neoplasms).

 NETs occur most often in the gastrointestinal (GI) tract, but, as neuroendocrine cells are found in virtually every organ of the body, they may also occur in the lungs, kidneys, etc.